mkirsche/Iris/README.md

-  samtools_path    (String)     - the path to samtools if not using included binary ngmlr_path       (String)     - the path to ngmlr if using ngmlr and not using included binary minimap_path     (String)     - the path to minimap if using minimap and not using included binary falconsense_path (String)     - the path to falconsense if not using included binary log_out          (String)     - the name of the log file to be produced genome_buffer    (int) [100k] - the genome region on each side of the SV to align assembled reads to min_ins_length   (int) [30]   - the min length allowed for a refined insertion sequence max_ins_dist     (int) [100]  - the max distance a refined insertion call can be from its old position --ngmlr                       - align with ngmlr instead of minimap --keep_files                  - don't remove intermediate files - used for debugging --also_deletions              - also try to refine deletion positions/lengths --resume                      - use the results already computed from a previously terminated run
+  samtools_path    (String)     - the path to samtools if not using included binary ngmlr_path       (String)     - the path to ngmlr if using ngmlr and not using included binary minimap_path     (String)     - the path to minimap if using minimap and not using included binary falconsense_path (String)     - the path to falconsense if using falconsense and not using included binary racon_path       (String)           - the path to racon if not using included binary log_out          (String)     - the name of the log file to be produced genome_buffer    (int) [100k] - the genome region on each side of the SV to align assembled reads to min_ins_length   (int) [30]   - the min length allowed for a refined insertion sequence max_ins_dist     (int) [100]  - the max distance a refined insertion call can be from its old position --ngmlr                       - align with ngmlr instead of minimap --falconsense                 - compute consensus with falconsense instead of racon --keep_files                  - don't remove intermediate files - used for debugging --also_deletions              - also try to refine deletion positions/lengths --resume                      - use the results already computed from a previously terminated run